• Skip to primary navigation

 Cooked Shrimp Scampi in an open foil packet topped with bread crumbs and fresh parsley on a plate that's on top of a cutting board

-Are you always on the look-out for meals that feature easy clean-up?
+Are you always on the lookout for meals that feature easy clean-up?
 No one wants to finish a delicious dinner only to face a mountain of dishes in the kitchen.

 That’s why I love these shrimp scampi foil packets with artichoke hearts!
 The topping comes together in one pan, and everything else cooks right in the foil packets.
 How easy is that?